RedByte1337/GraphSpy/README.md

 graphspy
 ```

-Now simply open `http://127.0.0.1:5000` in your favorate browser to get started!
+Now simply open `http://127.0.0.1:5000` in your favorite browser to get started!

 Use the `-i` and `-p` arguments to modify the interface and port to listen on.